Neve Gordon

-Neve Gordon (ניב גורדון; born 1965) is an Israeli professor and academic.
+Neve Gordon (ניב גורדון; born 1965) is an Israeli professor and fellow of the British Academy of Social Sciences.
 He is a professor of international law and human rights at Queen Mary University of London and writes on issues relating to the Israeli–Palestinian conflict and human rights.
 He used to teach at Ben-Gurion University of the Negev.
-A member of Academia for Equality, an organization working to promote democratization, equality and access to higher education for all communities living in Israel.
+He is a member of Academia for Equality, an organization working to promote democratization, equality and access to higher education for all communities living in Israel.

 Early life

 A third-generation Israeli, Gordon completed his military service in an IDF Paratrooper unit, suffering severe injuries in action at Rosh Hanikra which left him with a disability.
-During the first Intifada, he served as director of Physicians for Human Rights, Israel.
+During the First Intifada, he served as director of Physicians for Human Rights, Israel.
 He is an active member in Ta'ayush, Arab-Jewish Partnership.
-He identifies himself as a member of the Israeli peace camp, has described Israel as an "apartheid state," and supports the Boycott, Divestment and Sanctions against Israel movement.
+He identifies himself as a member of the Israeli peace camp, has described Israel as an "apartheid state", and supports the Boycott, Divestment and Sanctions against Israel movement.

 Academic career

 Gordon received his doctorate at the University of Notre Dame in 1999.
 In the same year he started his academic career in the Dept. of Politics and Government at the Ben-Gurion University.
-He became a Department chairperson in 2008-2010 and was promoted to Full Professor in 2015.
-During these years Gordon has been a visiting scholar at University of California, Berkeley, University of Michigan, Brown University, the Institute for Advanced Study at Princeton, and at SOAS, University of London.
+He became a department chairperson in 2008-2010 and was promoted to full professor in 2015.
+During these years Gordon has been a visiting scholar at University of California, Berkeley; University of Michigan; Brown University; the Institute for Advanced Study at Princeton; and at SOAS, University of London.
 Gordon has participated in the 'Humanitarian Action in Catastrophe' group at the Van Leer Jerusalem Institute.

-In 2009, after Gordon wrote an article for the Los Angeles Times supporting a boycott of Israel and calling Israel an apartheid state, Rivka Carmi, the president of Ben-Gurion University, declared that “academics who feel that way about their country are invited to look for different professional and personal accommodation,” and right-wing organisations demanded his department to be closed.
-In 2012, education minister Gideon Sa’ar called for Gordon’s dismissal.
+In 2009, after Gordon wrote an article for the Los Angeles Times supporting a boycott of Israel and calling Israel an apartheid state, Rivka Carmi, the president of Ben-Gurion University, declared that "academics who feel that way about their country are invited to look for different professional and personal accommodation", and right-wing organisations demanded that his department be closed.
+In 2012, education minister Gideon Sa'ar called for Gordon's dismissal.
 Gordon and his partner received threats to their lives and decided to move to London with their two sons, and Gordon became a professor at Queen Mary University of London.